PHPMailer/PHPMailer/README.md

 require 'path/to/PHPMailer/src/SMTP.php';
 ```

 If you're not using the `SMTP` class explicitly (you're probably not), you don't need a `use` line for the SMTP class.

-If you don't speak git or just want a tarball, click the 'zip' button on the right of the project page in GitHub, though note that docs and examples are not included in the tarball.
+Even if you're not using exceptions, you do still need to load the `Exception` class as it is used internally.

 ## Legacy versions
-PHPMailer 5.2 (which is compatible with PHP 5.0 — 7.0) is no longer being supported, even for security updates.
+PHPMailer 5.2 (which is compatible with PHP 5.0 — 7.0) is no longer supported, even for security updates.
 You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable).
 If you're using PHP 5.5 or later (which you should be), switch to the 6.x releases.

 ### Upgrading from 5.2
 The biggest changes are that source files are now in the `src/` folder, and PHPMailer now declares the namespace `PHPMailer\PHPMailer`.
 This has several important effects – [read the upgrade guide](https://github.com/PHPMailer/PHPMailer/tree/master/UPGRADING.md) for more details.

 ### Minimal installation
 While installing the entire package manually or with Composer is simple, convenient, and reliable, you may want to include only vital files in your project.
 At the very least you will need [src/PHPMailer.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/PHPMailer.php).
-If you're using SMTP, you'll need [src/SMTP.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/SMTP.php), and if you're using POP-before SMTP, you'll need [src/POP3.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/POP3.php).
+If you're using SMTP, you'll need [src/SMTP.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/SMTP.php), and if you're using POP-before SMTP (*very* unlikely!), you'll need [src/POP3.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/POP3.php).
 You can skip the [language](https://github.com/PHPMailer/PHPMailer/tree/master/language/) folder if you're not showing errors to users and can make do with English-only errors.
 If you're using XOAUTH2 you will need [src/OAuth.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/OAuth.php) as well as the Composer dependencies for the services you wish to authenticate with.
 Really, it's much easier to use Composer!

 ## A Simple Example